go-rabbi/myfirstsite/README.md

 # myfirstsite
-This the first site I've developed with django
+This the first site I've developed with django.
+Hello world project BTW.